-Among the more salient findings and recommendations included in the document:
+Additional salient findings and recommendations included in the documents are:

-- There may be opportunity for an expanded marine science/research and education base in the San Juan Islands, though the educational component appears more plausible in the near future (with a focus on curriculum development). - While additional study regarding cost feasibility would be required, a marine traderelated business incubator could be established to help jump start businesses in that cluster. - With some effort, marine trades and in particular marine carpentry could take hold in San Juan County.
-Several examples of successful "wood boat building schools" are provided.
+- There may be opportunity for an expanded marine science/research and education base in the San Juan Islands, though the educational component appears more plausible in the near future (with a focus on curriculum development). - While additional study regarding cost feasibility would be required, a marine trade-related business incubator could be established to help jump start businesses in that cluster. - With some effort, marine trades and in particular marine carpentry could take hold in San Juan County.
+Several examples of successful "wood boat building schools" are provided. - Promote Environstars Business practices to protect the marine environment and create a competitive edge for local enterprises.